lambdaisland/kramdown/README.md

 To use the latest release, add the following to your `deps.edn` ([Clojure CLI](https://clojure.org/guides/deps_and_cli))

 ```
-lambdaisland/ {:mvn/version "0.0.0"}
+lambdaisland/kramdown {:mvn/version "0.0.0"}
 ```

 or add the following to your `project.clj` ([Leiningen](https://leiningen.org/))

 ```
-[lambdaisland/ "0.0.0"]
+[lambdaisland/kramdown "0.0.0"]
 ```
 <!-- /installation -->

-## Rationale

-Kramdown has some interesting extensions to add ids/classes/attributes to elements.

-## Usage

 <!-- opencollective -->
 ## Lambda Island Open Source

-Thank you!  is made possible thanks to our generous backers.
-[Become a backer on OpenCollective](https://opencollective.com/lambda-island) so that we can continue to make  better.
+Thank you! kramdown is made possible thanks to our generous backers.
+[Become a backer on OpenCollective](https://opencollective.com/lambda-island) so that we can continue to make kramdown better.

 <a href="https://opencollective.com/lambda-island">
 <img src="https://opencollective.com/lambda-island/organizations.svg?avatarHeight=46&width=800&button=false">